Natural Ways to Prevent Glaucoma

 Open angle glaucoma

 The progression of this type of glaucoma is slow and affects vision little by little.
-This is the more common type of the disease and the symptoms are not as evident.
+Also, this is the more common type of the disease and the symptoms are not as evident.

-Moreover it can cause other diseases, such as cataracts, vitreous hemorrhages, and other traumas.
-The disease may also require operations.
+Moreoverm it can cause other diseases, such as cataracts, vitreous hemorrhages, and other traumas.
+The disease may also require surgery.

 To diagnose glaucoma, doctors use many techniques and tests.
 The objective is to determine the intraocular pressure and to see if the head of the optic nerve shows signs of excavation or not: